FelixNoessler/GrasslandTraitSim.jl/docs/src/variables.md

 ## Trade-off between investing in roots and experiencing nutrient stress

 - plants with a high investment into roots have a high arbuscular mycorrhizal colonisation rate and a high root surface area per belowground biomass
-    ``\rightarrow`` low growth reduction due to nutrient stress
+    - low growth reduction due to nutrient stress
-    ``\rightarrow`` investment costs energy, this is implemented by a growth reducer that is independent of the nutrient level
+    - investment costs energy, this is implemented by a growth reducer that is independent of the nutrient level
-- nutrient stress is stronger if the total biomass is high
+- nutrient stress is stronger if the total biomass is high, because of the strong competition for nutrients, see [`below_ground_competition!`](@ref)

 ```@raw html